chiragkhaitan/Sentiment_Analysis_RP/README.md

-# Social Nedia Reputation Monitoring - Local Implementation
+# Social  Media Reputation Monitoring - Local Implementation

 A complete machine learning project for analyzing sentiment in tweets using Natural Language Processing and various ML algorithms.